 The "bad boy" targets the strongest womanly instincts: the stoic, silent guy is a mystery waiting to be solved; the Troubled, but Cute youth with a tragic past is a woobie needing comfort; he's tough enough to be a girl's protector, but vulnerable enough to need her as well.
 Add to that the fact that Evil Is Cool, and the Anti-Hero ranks as Bachelor of the Month.

-All this, of course, tends to gloss over the fact that bad boys are bad, meaning criminally inclined, self-centered, probably not too mentally stable, potentially abusive, might have trouble keeping a legal job, and will most likely be more interested in the physical (read: sexual) aspect of a relationship than anything else.
+All this, of course, tends to gloss over the fact that bad boys are, well, bad, meaning self-centered, possibly not too mentally stable, potentially abusive, might have trouble finding and keeping a legal job, and will most likely be more interested in the sexual aspect of a relationship than anything else.
 He's probably not going to be all that concerned with fidelity, either.
 So what if he can't be trusted?
 It's an honor for girls in media to be chosen by him, to walk into prom night with him on her arm, to ride on the back of his motorcycle with her arms around his waist, to stick her tongue out at the Alpha Bitch from the passenger's seat of his stolen convertible.

 Depending on the nature of the Bad Boy and whether he's redeemable or not, use of this trope may cause the viewer to question the character's sense or intelligence, particularly if it's immediately obvious to everyone from the outset of the relationship that the man is a thoroughly nasty piece of work.
 Don't count on Reformed Rakes if the bad boy is a One-Shot Character.
 If the bad boy and/or the girl are unimportant characters, they have a tendency to be Straw Characters.